Strata Skin Sciences - Consensus Indicates Potential 166.7% Upside

-Strata Skin Sciences found using ticker (SSKN) have now 3 analysts covering the stock with the consensus suggesting a rating of ‘Strong_Buy’.
-The target price ranges between 5 and 3 calculating the average target price we see 3.92.
-With the stocks previous close at 1.47 this would imply there is a potential upside of 166.7%.
-There is a 50 day moving average of 1.51 and the 200 day MA is 1.39.
+Strata Skin Sciences found using ticker (SSKN) now have 3 analysts covering the stock.
+The analyst consensus points to a rating of ‘Strong_Buy’.
+The target price ranges between 5 and 3 calculating the mean target price we have 3.92.
+Given that the stocks previous close was at 1.47 this is indicating there is a potential upside of 166.7%.
+The day 50 moving average is 1.51 and the 200 moving average now moves to 1.39.
 The market cap for the company is $47m.
-Company Website: http://www.strataskinsciences.com
+You can visit the company’s website by visiting: http://www.strataskinsciences.com

 STRATA Skin Sciences, a medical technology company, develops, commercializes, and markets products for the treatment of dermatologic conditions in the United States and Asia.
 The company operates in two segments, Dermatology Recurring Procedures and Dermatology Procedures Equipment.
 Its products include XTRAC excimer laser and VTRAC lamp systems that are used for the treatment of skin disorders, such as psoriasis, vitiligo, atopic dermatitis, and eczema, among others.
 The company distributes its products internationally through distributors, and domestically directly to physicians.
 STRATA Skin Sciences was founded in 1989 and is based in Horsham, Pennsylvania.